ktaylor63/southeast/site/content/articles/stopping-a-killer.md

 Their fears are well-founded.

-In January, a sickly white-tail tested positive for CWD in west-central Mississippi &mdash; the first time a wild cervid in the Magnolia State had been confirmed carrying the deadly disease.
+A sickly white-tail tested positive for CWD near Tupelo in early October.
+It was the second wild cervid confirmed carrying the deadly disease in the Magnolia state.
 Neighboring states to the west, Arkansas and Missouri, in particular, had previously tallied hundreds of CWD cases.

 Is the deer-crippling disease spreading into the Southeast?
 Will the new hunting season bring a manifold increase in CWD-infected deer?

 William T. McKinley, the deer program coordinator for the Mississippi Department of Wildlife, Fisheries and Parks, expects more CWD discoveries in the Delta this fall.

-“I would be shocked if we only had the one,” McKinley said by phone from Kosciusko, Mississippi.
-“This deer died of CWD.
-He was not found early.
-We tested and retested him and he notched the highest possible CWD score.
+“I would be shocked if we only had these two,” McKinley said by phone from Kosciusko, Mississippi.
+“These deer died of CWD.
+The first deer was tested and retested and notched the highest possible CWD score.
 He was contagious for well over a year.
 I’m not confident we won’t find others.”

 {{< figure class="photo-center" src="/images/pages/chroinc-wasting-disease-august-2018.jpg" alt="A map of the United States showing concentrations of CWD  in the midwest, and western states with a few occurrences in northwestern Arkansas." caption="As of August 1, 2018, there were 226 counties in 23 states with reported CWD in free-ranging cervids.
 This map is based on the best-available information from multiple sources, including state wildlife agencies and the United States Geological Survey (USGS)." link="https://www.cdc.gov/prions/cwd/occurrence.html" >}}